BrianGHampton/Coursera-Practical-Machine-Learning-JHU-Project/Practical-Machine-Learning-Coursera-Project.md

 ## Data Modeling
-We will assess three models to the training data set and the best one relative to the validation data set will be used to predict the activity method for the raw test data set observations.
-The three modeling methods are decistion tree, generalized boosted model, and random forests.
+We will assess three models to the training data set and the best one relative to the validation data set will be used to predict the activity method for the field_data observations.
+The three modeling methods are Decision Tree, Generalized Boosted Model, and Random Forests.

 ### Decision Tree